CodeAsm/teeny-linux/README.md

 * Drobbear      2020.80 2020-06-26
 * beta tools script, based on LFS.
 * modules support added
+* added Musl option for basic gcc compilation inside envirement Not from sources but precompiled.

 4.18.1 still works without altering the scipts